qpv-research-group/solcore5/docs/source/Examples/substrate_example.rst

 	wl = si(np.linspace(300, 900, 200), 'nm')

 	# Thin solar cell, no substrate - will get significant absorption enhancement from reflection at the GaAs/air interface at the back
-	# MUST specify no_back_reflexion = False, so that Solcore does not automatically suppress reflections from the back
+	# MUST specify no_back_reflection = False, so that Solcore does not automatically suppress reflections from the back
-	# (currently, the default setting in solcore is to suppress reflections from the back, so no_back_reflexion = True
+	# (currently, the default setting in solcore is to suppress reflections from the back, so no_back_reflection = True
-	solar_cell_solver(thin_GaAs, 'optics', user_options={'wavelength': wl, 'optics_method': 'TMM', 'no_back_reflexion': False})
+	solar_cell_solver(thin_GaAs, 'optics', user_options={'wavelength': wl, 'optics_method': 'TMM', 'no_back_reflection': False})
 	z_pos = np.linspace(0, thin_GaAs.width, 201)
 	profiles_thin = thin_GaAs[0].absorbed(z_pos)
 	# Same thin solar cell, but now on a GaAs substrate.
 In this case, we get the same result whether or not we specify
-	# no_back_reflexion to be True or False, since with a GaAs on GaAs cell we don't get any reflection at the back interface anyway
+	# no_back_reflection to be True or False, since with a GaAs on GaAs cell we don't get any reflection at the back interface anyway
 	solar_cell_solver(GaAs_on_substrate, 'optics', user_options={'wavelength': wl, 'optics_method': 'TMM'})
 	profiles_thick = GaAs_on_substrate[0].absorbed(z_pos)